Understanding the 'ref' Keyword in C#

 In this example:

-method declares its parameters using theref
+1. The Swap method declares its parameters using the ref keyword.

-keyword with the variables being passed.
+2. When calling the Swap method, you also use the ref keyword with the variables being passed.

 Important Points to Remember

-doesn't create a copy of the variable; it passes a reference to the original memory location.- Both the calling method and the method being called must use the
+• ref doesn't create a copy of the variable; it passes a reference to the original memory location.

-parameters must be initialized before being passed to the method.
+• ref parameters must be initialized before being passed to the method.

 Example: Swapping Numbers

-Let's delve deeper into the swapping example to solidify the concept of ref
+Let's delve deeper into the swapping example to solidify the concept of ref:

 using System;